T-LES/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script in 9-John_Doe set the mode of the file hello to this: all permissions to owner, read and execute permission to group owner, write and execute to other users

-Script in 10-mirror_permissions set the mode of the file hello the same as olleh's mode